tahshasay/TS1015_CEL-Seq2_pipeline/README.md

 #Note, the final output of all of the samples and the read counts from the two lanes (demultiplexed and mapped using the same CEL-Seq pipeline) compiled into the counting reports used for downstream analyses.

-"ampQue1_ERCC92_trimmed.fa" - Location of fasta file used to generate bowtie2 index for read mapping
+"ampQue1_ERCC92_trimmed.fa" - Location of fasta file used to generate bowtie2 index for read mapping.
+This file is too large to be uploaded to github but has previously been published online in Sogabe, Shunsuke et al. (2019).
+File available from: Pluripotency and the origin of animal multicellularity, Dryad, Dataset, https://doi.org/10.5061/dryad.hp2fr73

 "Aqu2.1_lncRNAs_ERCC_trimmed.gff3" - Gene coordinate file for the Aqu2.1 gene models